Attributed to Cornelis Bega (Haarlem 1631/2 - Haarlem 1664)

 Figures in the type of military uniform seen in Standing Soldier, seen from Behind are rather rare in the work of the artists thus far mentioned, although they do appear more frequently in the compositions of Italianate artists such as Jan Both and Karel Dujardin.
 However, the handling of the present drawing, would suggest it is a product of the Haarlem school.

-Bega was born into prosperous circumstances; his mother, Maria Cornelis, inherited half the estate and all of the red chalk drawings of her father, Cornelis Cornelisz. van Haarlem, a renowned Mannerist artist.
+Bega was born into prosperous circumstances; his mother, Maria Cornelis, inherited half the estate and all of the red chalk drawings of her father, Cornelis Cornelisz. van Haarlem, the renowned Mannerist artist.
 Having studied with Adriaen van Ostade, Bega joined the Guild of St. Luke in Haarlem in 1654.

 Bega painted, drew, etched and made counterproofs in a wide variety of materials on different types of small-scale supports and he may have been the first Dutch artist to make monotypes, but this remains controversial.
 Bega’s principal subjects were genre representations of taverns, domestic interiors and villages.
 He often depicted nursing mothers, prostitutes, drunks, smokers, gamblers and fools such as quack doctors and alchemists, and although A Standing Soldier, seen from Behind depicts a respectable figure, as is Milkmaid Seated, both figures concur with the recurrent subject matter of lower class Dutch life.
 It seems that Bega remained and worked in Haarlem until the end of his short life, when he was probably killed by the plague.